-Painted in Colors: These are the most common and sought after thangkas in the world.
-The artwork done on canvas uses various combination of bright colors.
+These are the most common and sought after thangkas in the world.
+The artwork done on canvas uses various combinations of bright colors.

-Embroidered Thangka: Embroidered thangka paintings are stitched over a piece of clothing as various religious figures are embroidered over it.
+Embroidered Thangka paintings are stitched over a piece of clothing as various religious figures are embroidered over it.

 How is a Thangka Painting made?